 Data and results will be provided via Internet as mentioned and presented at the annual Alaska Marine Science Symposium.
-We anticipate that Dr. T. Royer will also make annual presentations to PICES on the environmental status of the Gulf of Alaska, which will include the GAK 1 data.
+Dr. T. Royer has also made annual presentations to PICES on the environmental status of the Gulf of Alaska, which includes the GAK 1 data.
 Funding for the PICES presentations is covered under separate grants to Dr. Royer.
+The Janout et al. manuscript referred to throughout this proposal is now undergoing final internal review and we anticipate submitting this paper to the Journal of Geophysical Research by the end of April 2009.